 Renters prove they can afford housing payments when they pay rent, but saving for a down payment prevents many renters from buying a home.
 Down payment assistance removes this barrier and allows people to purchase a home, lock in their monthly payment, and eliminate future rent increases.

 Tip: If you rent a home, you can likely afford regular mortgage payments, but a large down payment may be a barrier to homeownership.
 Down payment assistance clears that barrier for access to the largest wealth-building tool in the country: homeownership.

 Homebuyer.com offers down payment assistance to first-time home buyers with an FHA mortgage.

 Buyers can choose between a 3.5 percent second loan to cover the down payment, or a 5 percent second loan that can cover the down payment and closing costs.

 Down payment assistance programs typically have credit history and income requirements.
-Programs for first-time home buyers may also require completion of a mortgage education course.
+Programs for first-time home buyers may also require the completion of a home buyer education course.

 Some down payment assistance funds can apply to closing costs, too.
 There are several ways you can buy a house without spending thousands upfront.

 What is 100 Percent Mortgage Financing At Homebuyer.com?